aolayeye/Clustering_Cryptocurrencies/README.md

 ### Summary
-After initial data processing, converting text features to dummy variables, and standardizing the crypto dataset with StandardScaler(), we are able to reduce the dimensions of the data to three componenets using PCA.
+After initial data processing, converting text features to dummy variables, and standardizing the crypto dataset with StandardScaler(), we can reduce the data dimensions to three components using PCA.
 Our elbow curve determined that our optimal number of clusters is K=4.
 Using K=4, we create four clusters.
-We notice that one of the clusters has only one cryptocurruency.
-We may further evaluate this data point to determine if it may be dropped.
+We notice that one of the clusters has only one cryptocurrency.
+We may further evaluate this data point to determine if we can drop that data point.

-Finally we create a hvplot table showing our final cryptocurrencies and their classes, and a 2D-scatter plot showing TotalCoinedMined and TotalCoinsSupplied.
+Finally, we create a hvplot table showing our final cryptocurrencies and their classes and a 2D-scatter plot showing TotalCoinedMined and TotalCoinsSupplied.
-Similar to the 3D-Scatter plot, our 2D-Scatter plot show that we have one outlier cryptocurrency
+Similar to the 3D-Scatter plot, our 2D-Scatter plot shows that we have one outlier cryptocurrency.